Read my article on Kendrick Lamar’s best beats over the years. // All images are my own.

 I met a living legend.

 I had been counting down to Tuesday, June 5th for more than three months.
 Held a few days after the end of my school year, it would be a reward for finishing my junior year.
 But it was much more than that, too.
-I would see in person the artist who has toured internationally and won dozens of accolades and the man who transformed my intellectual and emotional maturity.
+I would see in person the artist who has toured internationally and won dozens of accolades and the man who transformed my intellectual curiosity and emotional maturity.
 I was beyond excited.

 My mom and I drove up from Pennsylvania in a rush, but the traffic was not helping us.
 It was a 7:30pm start in Xfinity Center in Mansfield, MA, but I had to roll in around 7:50.
 I was totally alone.
 Believe it or not, it was my first (non-classical music) concert ever, and I asked lots of my friends beforehand how I should dress, act, etc.

 I settled down on the right side of the stadium– I had a good (aka expensive) seat, but of course it was well worth the money.
 One reason I absolutely wanted to get tickets to this particular tour– the Championship Tour– was because it was a total Top Dawg Entertainment Powerhouse.
 Every one of the nine artists signed to the label except for Isaiah Rashad was hailing around the country.
 I could not miss a chance like this.

 Unfortunately, when I read on social media that SZA had to step out to protect her vocal cords, I was devastated.
 However, contrary to my worries, the concert was not in the least any less enjoyable because of her absence.

 When I walked in, SiR was performing his set.
 I was amused by the trading card background and sports equipment for every artist.
 Ab-Soul appeared with a bow and arrow, and Jay Rock in a basketball? jersey.
 (I am not a sports person.
 I don’t even know what sport that was.)